 ‘Gripping sci-fi terror from beyond…’

-The Alien Factor is a 1977 American science fiction horror feature film directed and written by Baltimore-based filmmaker Don Dohler [as Donald M. Dohler] (Blood Massacre; The Galaxy Invader; Nightbeast; Fiend).
-The movie stars Don Leifert, Tom Griffiths, Mary Mertens and features cult actor George Stover.
+The Alien Factor is a 1978 American science fiction horror feature film directed and written by Baltimore-based filmmaker Don Dohler [as Donald M. Dohler] (Blood Massacre; The Galaxy Invader; Nightbeast; Fiend).
+The movie stars Don Leifert, Tom Griffiths, Mary Mertens and genre regular George Stover.

 A young teenage couple making out in a car when an insect-looking monster attacks.
 Sheriff Cinder must find out what’s causing the killings.
 Meanwhile, Mayor Wicker (Richard Dyszel) wants to keep a lid on the deaths so a multi-million dollar amusement park can be built…